chocolateboy/nunjucks-parser/README.md

 Each dependency object contains the following fields:

 - name (string): the template's name as it appears in the source (may have been resolved to an absolute path/URI if it's relative)
-- parent (string?): null if the dependency has no parent file; otherwise the resolved path of its parent file
+- parent (string|null): null if the dependency has no parent file; otherwise the resolved path of its parent file
 - path (string): the resolved path of this dependency (child template)

 ## Why?

-Bundlers such as [parcel](https://parceljs.org/) provide the ability to track the direct and transitive dependencies of assets so that changes to those dependencies trigger updates in their dependents. nunjucks doesn't provide a built-in way to do this, so this functionality must currently be done in a non-optimal way e.g. by monitoring every file in a directory that has an `.njk` extension.
+Bundlers such as [Parcel](https://parceljs.org/) provide the ability to track the direct and transitive dependencies of assets so that changes to those dependencies trigger updates in their dependents. nunjucks doesn't provide a built-in way to do this, so this functionality must currently be done in a non-optimal way e.g. by monitoring every file in a directory that has an `.njk` extension.